City Clerk

 • Administer oaths of office to newly elected officials, Firefighters, Police Officers; and appointments to boards and committees

-• Certify official documents
+• Certifies official documents

 • Co-sign documents including agreements contract, change orders and bond issues; maintain custody of the city seal